jodavaho/distributed-leader-election/README.md

 };
 ```

-As such, you'll notice all the work is done by `GhsState::process(...)`. *Every other method is used internally and exposed testing only* with the exception of two:
+As such, you'll notice all the work is done by `GhsState::process(...)`. *Every other method is used internally and exposed testing only* with the exception of :

 - `start_round()` which is used to trigger a new MST calculation and returns the message to send to trigger all nodes.
 When this is called is a system implementation detail and is beyond the scope of the class.
 - `reset()` which is used to completely wipe the current state of the MST calculation.
 Each node becomes isoated and the class is reverted to its startup state after the constructor was called.